N-ray

-N-rays (or N rays) were a hypothesized form of radiation, described by French physicist Prosper-René Blondlot in 1903, and initially confirmed by others, but subsequently found to be illusory.
+N-rays (or N rays) were a hypothesized form of radiation described by French physicist Prosper-René Blondlot in 1903.
+They were initially confirmed by others, but subsequently found to be illusory.

-History

-Context
+Background

 The N-ray affair occurred shortly after a series of major breakthroughs in experimental physics.
 Victor Schumann discovered vacuum ultraviolet radiation in 1893, Wilhelm Röntgen discovered X-rays in 1895, Henri Becquerel discovered radioactivity in 1896, and, in 1897, J. J. Thomson discovered electrons, showing that they were the constituents of cathode rays.
 This created an expectation within the scientific community that other forms of radiation might be discovered.

 At this time, Prosper-René Blondlot was a professor of physics at the University of Nancy studying electromagnetic radiation.
 Blondlot was a respected member of the scientific community: he was one of eight physicists who were corresponding members of the French Academy of Sciences and was awarded the Academy's Gaston Planté prize in 1893 and the LaCaze prize in 1899.
 His attempts to measure the speed of electromagnetic waves were commended by Thomson and Henri Poincaré.
-After the discovery of X-rays, Blondlot began investigating the nature of X-rays, trying to determine whether they behaved as particles or electromagnetic waves.
+Blondlot began investigating the nature of X-rays shortly after their discovery, trying to determine whether they behaved as particles or electromagnetic waves.
 (This was before wave-particle duality became widely accepted among scientists.)

-Initial discovery
+Discovery

 In 1903, Blondlot announced his discovery while working at the University of Nancy and attempting to polarize X-rays.
 He had perceived changes in the brightness of an electric spark in a spark gap placed in an X-ray beam which he photographed, and he later attributed to the novel form of radiation, naming this the N-rays for the University of Nancy.
-Blondlot, Augustin Charpentier, Arsène d'Arsonval and approximately 120 other scientists in 300 published articles claimed to be able to detect N-rays emanating from most substances, including the human body, with the peculiar exceptions that they were not emitted by green wood and by some treated metals.
+Blondlot, Augustin Charpentier, Arsène d'Arsonval, and approximately 120 other scientists in 300 published articles claimed to be able to detect N-rays emanating from most substances, including the human body, with the peculiar exceptions that they were not emitted by green wood and by some treated metals.
 Most researchers of the subject at the time used the perceived light of a dim phosphorescent surface as "detectors", although work in the period clearly showed the change in brightness to be a physiological phenomenon rather than some actual change in the level of illumination.
 Physicists Gustave le Bon and P. Audollet and spiritualist Carl Huter even claimed the discovery as their own, leading to a commission of the Académie des sciences to decide priority.